Scroll to content

 Excellence

-High-quality music education engages and inspires pupils to develop an appreciation of music and also increase their self-confidence, creativity and sense of achievement.
-Teachers are given a variety of resources and CPD which enable them to maintain high expectations during music lessons and allow them to deliver high quality teaching.
-As a result of this, pupils will develop knowledge, skills and understanding in music and will maintain their curiosity, interest and enjoyment.
+High-quality music education engages and inspires pupils, helping them to develop an appreciation of music while also boosting their self-confidence, creativity, and sense of achievement.
+Specialist music teachers deliver lessons using a variety of resources and strategies, ensuring that high expectations are maintained and that teaching is of the highest quality.
+As a result, pupils develop strong knowledge, skills, and understanding in music, while maintaining their curiosity, interest, and enjoyment.

 Experiences and Life Skills

-Our ultimate aim is to inspire children during their primary education in music and give them life skills and experiences that they can maintain into high school and throughout their adult life.
+Our ultimate aim is to inspire children through music during their primary education, giving them skills, confidence, and experiences that they can carry into high school and beyond, while living out the message of Jesus: “Come follow me, live your lives the way God wants you to.”

 Celebrate Diversity